 Warranty is a no-brainer.
 You’ll get a better deal with longer warranty coverage.

 Last but not least, your budget.
 Gone are the days when a decent cold press juicer will set you back at least 300 bucks.
-You can now take advantage of 100-dollar slow juice extractors [like this one.]
-However, if you still prefer quality over price, then go for trusted brands like Hurom, Omega, Kuvings, or Breville.
+However, if you still prefer quality over price, then go for trusted brands like Hurom, Omega Juicer, Kuvings, or Breville Juicer.

 Over To You

-Perhaps you’ve gone through the top seven slow juicers and already made your choice.
+Perhaps you’ve gone through the Top Seven Slow Juicers and already made your choice.
 I won’t make this conclusion long, so go ahead and get that juicer.
-Better yet, get the best one—Hurom H101.
+Better yet, get the best one—Hurom H200.